LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 I have therefore been trying to heavily reduce my use of GNU and, when possible, GPL software.

 # Replacing the Core: How?

+Ready?
+First we need to clone [uutil's GitHub repository](https://github.com/uutils/coreutils/), making sure all tests on GitHub are passing.
+You may want to get the source from the [latest release](https://github.com/uutils/coreutils/releases/latest) instead in case the tests are not passing or if you want a safer alternative to the latest commits